EventHor1zon/STM32F1_Serial_Flasher/README.md

 This tool uses PySerial to interface with an STM32F1 board using a cheap serial to USB converter tool (or the on-board serial->usb chip if present) in order to speak to the device's bootloader.
 From there the user can read and write flash memory, lock and unlock read/write access to memory regions and get device information.

-The module is split over three main objects.
-SerialTool controls the low-level serial interface with the device, sending bootloader handshakes, commands, handling checksums and receiving raw bytes.
+The module's functionality is split over several classes.
+The SerialTool class controls the low-level serial interface with the device, sending bootloader handshakes, connecting, sending bootloader commands, handling checksums and receiving raw bytes in response.

-DeviceType is a data structure used to hold information about the connected device, taken largely from the STM32F10X datasheet.
+The DeviceType class is a data structure used to hold information about the connected device, taken largely from the STM32F10X datasheet.
 Their is also an OptionBytes class which helps create a model of the option bytes - these contain some useful device functionality, but have to be handled correctly.
 The OptionBytes class helps to read or write raw option bytes to/from the device, simplifying the process.
-The OptionBytes object is stored as an attribute of DeviceType, but is only populated by reading the option bytes or setting the attribute to a user-generated OptionBytes object.
+The OptionBytes object is stored as an attribute of DeviceType, and is populated using a 16-byte bytearray or setting the attributes manually.

-StmInterface is a higher level interaction which uses a SerialTool object to build a DeviceType model of the device.
+The StmInterface class is a higher level interaction which uses the SerialTool class to interact with the device and building a DeviceType model of the device.
 This class allows reading device settings, mass erasing flash pages, writing applications to flash/ram, configuring the device's option bytes and reading program data from the flash.

 ### Classes